 This is where we are given specific permission to do something.
 We need to get express consent if we are using personal identifiable information for reasons which are not related to the care, treatment or other services we provide for the service user, or in a way which service users would not reasonably expect.
 It is also important for us to get express consent if a service user has previously objected to us sharing their information with other people.
 Express consent can be spoken or written.

 This is where consent from the service user is not expressly spoken or written but can be taken as understood, for example because service users have agreed to receive treatment, care or other services.
 If we are using personal identifiable information to care for a service user or provide services to them, in most circumstances we will have their implied consent.
 Most service users will understand the importance of sharing information within our team.

-For consent to be valid we must have we must ensure the child or young adult, or their legal guardian, has the capacity to consent to our involvement.
+For consent to be valid we must have we must ensure the child or adult, or their legal guardian, has the capacity to consent to our involvement.

 For us capacity refers to a service user’s ability to use and understand information to make a decision, and to communicate their decision to us.

 We assume that adult service users have sufficient capacity unless there is significant evidence to suggest otherwise.
 Examples of reasons an adult service user might lack capacity include:

 We treat people aged 16-17 in the same way as we would adults and assume that they have capacity unless there is significant evidence to suggest otherwise.

 For children under 16, we will nearly always need to get consent from someone with parental responsibility.
 This could be: